Brexit: what's happened so far?

-For all the obstacles that have been placed in her way, Theresa May has made good on her promise to trigger article 50 following the UK’s vote to leave the European Union.
-The two-year countdown to Brexit started on 29 March.
+Following the UK’s vote to leave the European Union, the official two-year countdown to Brexit started on 29 March.

-May’s Brexit plan may have been vague, but in her twelve objectives for the imminent negotiations, and in doing so confirmed her intention to surrender the single market.
-Despite this, traders have found reasons to be optimistic: the promise of new global trading partners, a parliamentary vote on the final deal, and the pursuit of a ‘phased transition’ could all offer a stability that has otherwise been absent.
+May’s Brexit plan may have been vague, but in her twelve objectives for the imminent negotiations, she did confirm her intention to surrender the single market.
+Despite this, traders found reason to be optimistic: the promise of new global trading partners, a parliamentary vote on the final deal, and the pursuit of a ‘phased transition’ all offered a stability that was otherwise absent.

 Markets to watch

 Meanwhile, the news that Goldman Sachs, HSBC and UBS intend to move operations from London could be a sign of things to come.
-Expect a number of listed companies to make similar decisions that could have a major impact on their share prices, and it will be up to the most astute traders to respond the moment they do.
+A number of listed companies may start to make similar decisions that could have a major impact on their share prices, and it will be up to the most astute traders to respond the moment they do.